karthiksankar93/CompoundDiversification/README.md

 # CompoundDiversification
 Compound diversification strategy based on similarity as published in XX.
+FastFilter is publicly available at https://askcos.mit.edu/.